-MEETING OF THE PUBLIC TRUST BOARD - 4 th October 2018 Chair's Report 4 AGENDA ITEM: 6 Report Author and Job Title: Danielle Oum, Chair Responsible Director: Danielle Oum, Chair Action Required Approve □ Discuss □ Inform ⊠ Assure □ Executive Summary The report contains information that the Chair wants to bring to the Board's attention and includes a summary of the meetings attended and activity undertaken by the chair since the last Board meeting.
-In keeping with the Trust's refocusing on core fundamentals, this report has been restructured to fit with the organisational priority objectives for the coming year.
-With regard to the priorities 3 and 4, I have embarked on a programme of engagement with colleagues and stakeholders to communicate our organisational focus as well as gather perspectives and triangulate information to contribute to Board assurance.
-Recommendation Members of the Trust Board are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
-Resource implications There are no resource imp olications associate ed with this report.
-Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at hom ne 🗵 Partners 🗵 Value collea agues 🗵 Resources ⊠
+MEETING OF THE PUBLIC TRUST BOARD - 4 th October 2018 Chair's Report AGENDA ITEM: 6 Report Author and Job Title: Danielle Oum, Chair Responsible Director: Danielle Oum, Chair Action Required Approve 🗆 Discuss 🗆 Inform  Ass ure 🗆 Executive Summary The report contains inform Board's attention and includ activity undertaken by the ch es a summary of th ne meetings attended and In keeping with the Trust's has been restructured to fit the coming year.
+5 With regard to the priorities 3 and 4, I have embarked on a programme of engagement with colleagues and stakeholders to communicate our organisational focus as well as gather perspectives and triangulate information to contribute to Board assurance.
+Recommendation Members of the Trust Boa rd are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implicati ons associated wi th this report.
+Resource implications There are no resource imp olications associat ed with this report.
+Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
+Strategic Objectives Safe, high quality care ⊠ Care at hor ne 🖂 Partners 🗵 Value colle agues  Resources  Chair'a Unda